cortexproject/cortex/docs/architecture.md

 ## Services

 Cortex has a service-based architecture, in which the overall system is split up into a variety of components that perform a specific task, run separately, and in parallel.
+Cortex can alternatively run in a single process mode, where all components are executed within a single process.
+The single process mode is particularly handy for local testing and development.

 Cortex is, for the most part, a shared-nothing system.
 Each layer of the system can run multiple instances of each component and they don't coordinate or communicate with each other within that layer.